matthewtownson/Python_KD4014/index.md

 Please note that this lesson uses Python 3 rather than Python 2.

 > ## Accompanying resources
 > The presentation which accompanies this lesson can be found [here](https://lucydot.github.io/slides/Python_2111).
-Assessment details can be found on the KD4014 Blackboard.
 >
 {: .prereq}